robinmamie/machine_learning/project1/README.md

 * Python 3, with the following libraries installed:
     * NumPy, allows efficient computations
-    * Pandas, this library is used only for data loading and data subsetting (used in `run.py`)
+    * Pandas 0.25.1, this library is used only for data loading and data subsetting (used in `run.py`)

 ### Data